Bylaws and Board of Directors’ Internal Rules

 The Chair sets the conditions for carrying out the check or audit.
 In particular, measures are taken to ensure that the conduct of the audit disrupts the smooth operation of the company’s business as little as possible.
 Interparfums staff are interviewed when necessary.
 The Chief Executive Officer ensures that the information useful for the check or audit is provided to the person who performs it.
 No matter who performs the check or audit, he/she is not permitted to interfere in business management.
 A report is made to the Board of Directors after the check or audit.
 The Board resolves what action to take based on its findings.

 Each year, the Board reviews the checkpoints in the Code.
-It reports on its review in the corporate governance report and/or in the registration document.
+It reports on its review in the corporate governance report and/or in the Universal Registration Document.

 When the Board of Directors resolves that one (or more) of its members should be entrusted with a mission, it shall establish the main characteristics thereof.
-The director concerned does not take part in the vote and the mission is governed by a regulated agreement.
+The director concerned does not take part in the vote and in deliberations.
+This mission is governed by a regulated agreement.

 2.2 Procedures for actions by the Chair and top management